 * EU/IMF agrees on new debt target for Greece

-* Euro rises to one-month high before easing slightly
+* Euro rises to one-month high, later pares gains

-"Economic data in Europe is getting worse and you also have the unresolved U.S. fiscal cliff in the background," he added.
+"Economic data in Europe is getting worse and you also have the unresolved U.S. fiscal cliff in the background," he said.

-The euro had already pushed higher against the dollar over the past week, supported by hopes for a deal on Greece and also as investor risk appetite improved due to optimism that U.S. lawmakers will reach an agreement to avoid the "fiscal cliff" of tax increases and spending cuts due to take effect next year.
+The euro had pushed higher against the dollar over the past week, supported by hopes for a deal on Greece and also due to optimism that U.S. lawmakers will reach an agreement to avoid the 'fiscal cliff' of tax increases and spending cuts due to take effect next year.

 Republicans and Democrats were still at odds, however, as Congress returned from its Thanksgiving holiday break.

-The Japanese currency has come under pressure over the past couple of weeks on mounting speculation that a new government after next month's general elections will force the Bank of Japan to ease monetary policy aggressively.
+The Japanese currency has fallen sharply over the past couple of weeks on mounting speculation that a new government after Dec.
+16 general elections will force the Bank of Japan to ease monetary policy aggressively.

 "In the short-term, until elections, I think dollar/yen should stay a bit firm," said Roy Teo, FX strategist for ABN AMRO Bank in Singapore, adding that the dollar might test the year-to-date high of 84.187 yen set in mid-March.

-Still, the dollar's rally against the yen may not prove very durable since there has not been any major widening in U.S.-Japan interest rate differentials, Teo said.
+Still, the dollar's rally against the yen may not prove very durable since U.S.-Japan interest rate differentials remain small, Teo said.

 "We may see dollar/yen head towards this year's high...But I don't see it as a sustainable move," he added.